druidfi/guidelines/docs/drupal/security_updates.md

  - drupal/core-composer-scaffold
  - drupal/core-dev-pinned

 Example below is for an update to Drupal version 9.4.

-Please make sure you are using the relevant version number.
+Please make sure you are using the relevant version number to your project.

 ````shell
 composer update -W "drupal/core-*"